Adebowale-Morakinyo/Automate-the-boring-stuff-with-Python-practical-programming-for-total-beginners/README.md

 ## Descripton

-My solution to Practice Projects for this elusive, consumer friendly and amazing python begeinner handbook.
+My solution to Practice Projects for this elusive, consumer friendly and amazing python beginner handbook.

 ## Implementation